Aditya2006p/AtmosphereApp/README.md

-Here’s a README.md template for your Weather Forecasting project:

 🌤️ Weather Forecasting Application

 A user-friendly weather forecasting web application built with HTML, CSS, and JavaScript.
 It fetches real-time weather data using the OpenWeather API, allowing users to view the current weather conditions and forecasts for any city around the globe.